Three Piece Suit

 An Extra Layer of Style

-3 piece suit is perhaps the most recognisable sign of class.
+3 piece suit a recognisable sign of class, a statement.
 Where did it originate from?
 When is it appropriate to wear a 3 piece suit?
 How to wear it?
 We would like to share a few tips & history.

 What is a 3 Piece Suit?